cgomesu/website/_posts/2022-07-18-forge-xmage-mtg.md

 ### Android APK
 Forge is very unique in which it also **runs on Android**, so you can install it on your mobile or tablet running **Android 9** or newer.
 The Android interface has its own peculiarities--because the application is designed for mobile--but if you are familiar with the desktop version, you will get the hang of the mobile version very quickly.

-Older versions of the Forge MtG RE for Android exist that run on older versions of Android.
+There are older versions of the Forge MtG RE for Android that run on versions of Android older than Android 9 (Pie).
 This is an alternative if you are not running a modern Android OS but of course, such versions of the RE do not have cards from the latest sets, functionalities that were implemented recently, and so on.
 If that is okay, then when selecting the Forge version in the instructions below, just try older ones until you find one that works with your device and Android version.
 {:.notice--info}

 {% include video id="NyjU1KN1Rv4" provider="youtube" %}